percona/pmm/docs/setting-up/client/mongodb.md

 ## Tips

-- When adding nodes of a replica set, add each node separately using the same cluster name.
+- When adding nodes of a sharded cluster, add each node separately using the `--cluster mycluster` option for the MongoDB Cluster Summary dashboard to populate correctly.

 - Atlas doesn't support direct connections.
 When connecting to an Atlas instance, use the `pmm-admin` option `--direct-connection=false`.
 (Doing so will prevent replicaset status from working and the MongoDB Overview dashboard widget will show invalid values.)